ukmrs/vierkant/README.md

 # Carrothko
 ## Text Encoding/Decoding FastAPI server :snake::zap:
-Encodes to colorful squares or to hex gibberish.
+Silly server that encodes to colorful squares or to hex gibberish.
 Supports all valid unicode characters including whitespace ones.
-Based on RC stream cipher, Carrothko cipher aims to be hedonistic more than utilitarian.
 Encoded Images are enlarged for aesthetics purposes as serving 2x2 pixel pngs is not very thrilling.
+Made for fun and to explore ciphers and fastapi a lil bit, not meant to be practical.

 ## In Browser